JamesPritch/Puzzles/README.md

 Andrew and Barbara open boxes with random prizes in, one by row and one by column.
 Who is more likely to find a prize first?

 # 12.11.25 DTC Software Application Task.
-Task:
-Develop a small software application to collect, store, and display real-time readings from a simulated sensor system.
+<b>Task</b>: Develop a small software application to collect, store, and display real-time readings from a simulated sensor system.

 Details:
 Designed and implemented a module to generate or capture live data readings from a virtual sensor source.